Skip navigation

 Read Julia’s full My Mito Story: Living with CoQ10 Deficiency.

-Historically, PQCD has been treated with oral supplementation of CoQ10.
+Historically, PCQD has been treated with oral OTC Oral CoQ10 supplement.
 However, oral supplementation has not shown consistent efficacy due to varying formulations and low bioavailability (see below).

-Derived from our NAi Interrogative Biology® Platform using Bayesian methodologies, BPM31510(IV) is a novel, highly bioavailable, CoQ10-based therapy that uses a proprietary nanoparticle formulation to overcome the bioavailability limitations of traditional oral CoQ10 supplementation.
+BPM31510-IV is a novel delivery platform that uses a proprietary nanoparticle formulation to overcome the bioavailability limitations of traditional oral CoQ10 supplementation.

 • contains oxidized CoQ10